This page contains useful notes for developers and contributors.

 utils/export_colormap.pyand the table of all colormaps is automatically generated, using NumPy and Pillow to generate base64-encoded individual colormap images.
 The table is inserted at the end of

-- Visual documentation: visuals are documented manually.
-The screenshots are generated by the
+- Visual documentation: visuals are documented manually, screenshots are automatically generated by the testing suite.

-- Graphics documentation: the item, vertex, params structure fields are automatically generated by a script that parses the relevant struct definitions in the library header files.
+- Graphics documentation: the item, vertex, params structure fields are automatically generated.
+The screenshots are automatically generated by the testing suite.

 - Code snippets and screenshots: the documentation build script parses